tylerlong/todo-render-efficiency/README.md

 We disable `<StrictMode>`, because it's for development.
 We would like to evaluation behaviors for production.

 We add a `console.log` to the beginning of EVERY React component, for example `console.log("<ComponentName> render");`.
 So that we can evaluate the render optimization.
+An exception is pure form/input components.
+We don't add `console.log` to them since it will output a lot when typing.
+And it is by design to re-render a lot.

 ## Testing rules